 Any services supplied digitally are considered as electronic services within the EU.
 These include:

 Non-EU companies providing the above digitised services to local consumers must comply with EU VAT compliance regime.
-Until recently, this meant registering their company with the tax offices of each country where they were selling, and then making regular filings and payments of VAT.
+This meant registering their company with the tax offices of each country where they were selling, and then making regular filings and payments of VAT.

 Something similar is in the pipeline for EU companies for 2015.